-- Automatically adds the Infogram logo on designs developed using the free version, which also lacks a rich text editing feature.
+- Automatically adds the Infogram logo on designs developed using the free version.
+It also lacks a rich text editing feature.

 - Competitors offer more data integration features.

-- It has less inbuilt data sources compared to other data visualization tools.
+- It has fewer inbuilt data sources compared to other data visualization tools.

 4. Dundas BI

-An enterprise-ready BI platform, Dundas BI offers super interactive visualizations.
+An enterprise-ready BI platform, Dundas BI offers highly interactive visualizations.
 Data labels, indicators, rich scorecards, smart tables, sparkline, and treemap are some of its outstanding visualization features.

 Dundas BI can be integrated into any website or deployed as the central data portal for an organization.
 Based on the responsive HTML5 technology, the data visualization tool lets its users connect, analyze, and interact with their data on any device.

-Organizations leverage Dundas BI to prepare and transform business data into meaningful, expressive reports.
+Organizations leverage Dundas BI to prepare and transform business data into meaningful and expressive reports.
 Further, it offers a vast range of layout options and the ability to customize interactive charts, maps, et cetera.

 - Customizable data visualizations.